 Words and phrases that need to be eradicated from your vocabulary:

 - No problem – When someone is thanked, and that person in turn says, "No problem," some people cringe.
-Even though it's the contemporary way of saying, "You're welcome," it seems abrupt and makes no sense in this context.
+Even though it's the contemporary way of saying, "You're welcome," it seems abrupt and can be confusing to anyone who grew up without that expression.

-- Yep, yeah, and nope – These words are rude versions of "yes" and "no." The proper words are only one syllable, so why not simply use them?
+- Yep, yeah, and nope – These words are rude versions of "yes" and "no." The proper words are only one syllable and just as easy to say, so why not simply use them?

 - Any curse words – Curse words might have been used originally for shock value, but when they become part of your everyday language, they make you sound crude and may offend people who don't use them.
 It's best to not use any words you wouldn't want your mom or grandmother to hear.
-If they use those words, maybe you can set an example for how to speak politely.
+If you're around anyone who uses those words, maybe you can set an example for how to speak politely.

-- Any words that are derogatory to a specific group, sexist, or racist – Derogatory language shows a lack of respect for others.
+- Any words that are derogatory to a specific group, sexist, or racist – Derogatory language shows a lack of respect for others, and there is never an appropriate time to use it.
+If using these terms has become a habit, do everything in your power to break it because it is offensive and can get you into serious trouble.